PetterRuud/com.scinan.api/README.txt

 Support wifi climate controllers using the Scinan API https://api.scinan.com.

 Supported Devices
-These two are the ones I know of as I have them myself.
+These are the ones I know of as I have them myself.
 There are probably more devices supported.
 Open a issue and I'll try to find out.

 Saswell
  - SAS920FHL-7W-WIFI

 Prosmart
  - PST50W

+Pergo Quickheat
+ - PGUDLQHKITEU

 Supported features
  - [x] Turn On/Off